 This dish just looks like it’s going to be tasty.
 Serve with a little salt and pepper or add some red pepper flakes, if you like.
 But like it you will.

-- Heat a 12" skillet with olive oil over medium heat.
-Add the chopped onion and cook until onion is softened, about 3-4 minutes.
-Add the garlic and stir, cooking an additional 30 seconds.
+- Heat a 12" skillet with 2 Tablespoons olive oil over medium heat.
+Add 1 chopped onion and cook until onion is softened, about 3-4 minutes.
+Add 2 cloves garlic and stir, cooking an additional 30 seconds.